 I will give a short answer then a longer answer then I will give all the details based on reliable sources.

-We now know very well exactly why Putin invaded Ukraine due to secret documents that were later discovered and revealed in the West and authenticated.
+We now know very well exactly why Putin invaded Ukraine due to secret material assessed by the Royal United Services Institute (RUSI) and other details that have been revealed publicly since then.

 SLIGHTLY LONGER ANSWER